Constructing locally flat surfaces in 4-manifolds: Representing primitive homology classes by locally flat tori

 \section{Representing primitive homology classes by locally flat tori}

-In this section we give the proof of \cref{thm:primitive-torus}, and then briefly state the more general results of \cites{LW97,KPRT:sigmet}.
+In this section we prove Theorem A, and then briefly state the more general results of \cite{LW97,KPRT:sigmet}.

-\subsection{Proof of Theorem~A}
+\subsection{Proof of Theorem A}

-We are now ready to sketch the proof of \cref{thm:primitive-torus}, which we recall for the convenience of the reader.
+We recall the statement of Theorem A for the convenience of the reader.

-\begin{reptheorem}{thm:primitive-torus} Let $M$ be a closed, simply connected 4-manifold.
-Then every primitive class in $H_2(M;\Z)$ is represented by a locally flat torus. \end{reptheorem} \begin{proof} Let $\alpha\in H_2(M;\Z)$ be a primitive class.
+\begin{theoremA} Let $M$ be a closed, simply connected $4$-manifold.
+Then every primitive class in $H_2(M;\Z)$ is represented by a locally flat embedded torus. \end{theoremA} \begin{proof} Let $\alpha\in H_2(M;\Z)$ be a primitive class.
 We split up the proof in a number of steps.

 \begin{step} Represent $\alpha$ by a generic immersion $f\colon S^2\looparrowright M$ with a geometrically dual sphere $g\colon S^2\looparrowright M$, i.e. $f$ and $g$ intersect each other transversely, and only at a single point. \end{step}